lunatrifx/lunatrifx/README.md

 ## ⚡️ Experience

-My last major project that I created was called Addlyn-AI in 2017.
-It was a 4 stage project, ranging from aspects of architecture modeling in utilizing an arduino, AutoCAD, OpenAI, and self-created protocols for image analysis via CoreML and Clara via Nvidia.
+My last and current project that I created was called Addlyn.ai in 2017.
+It is a 4 stage project, ranging from aspects of architecture modeling in utilizing an arduino, AutoCAD, OpenAI, and self-created protocols for image analysis via CoreML and Clara via Nvidia.

 ## Letters of Recommendation